todiane/poster-palace/README.md

 ## Wish List app

 The wish list app includes a model/view/template only available to registered users.
 Users can save their favourite products to this area.
-The image and a brief description appears on the page encouraging them to click and then select their size before adding it to their cart.
+The image and a brief description appears on the page .
 Users can delete any item on their wish list.

 <details>